gilbertfrancois/object-color-tracker/README.md

+## Multiple camera support

+Since version 1.1.0, you can cycle through available cameras by pressing the button `c`.
+In the Control Center panel is an info field that indicates the current active camera.

 ## Calibration Settings

 - Tolerance hue / saturation / value: Allowed range outside calibration patch.
 Fiddle with these values until you have isolated the object from the rest of the camera feed.